nubenetes/awesome-kubernetes/docs/message-queue.md

 - [towardsdatascience.com: Overview of UI Tools for Monitoring and Management of Apache Kafka Clusters](https://towardsdatascience.com/overview-of-ui-tools-for-monitoring-and-management-of-apache-kafka-clusters-8c383f897e80)
 - [analyticsindiamag.com: How Uber is Leveraging Apache Kafka For More Than 300 Micro Services](https://analyticsindiamag.com/how-uber-is-leveraging-apache-kafka-for-more-than-300-micro-services/)
 - [itnext.io: Securely Decoupling Kubernetes-based Applications on Amazon EKS using Kafka with SASL/SCRAM](https://itnext.io/securely-decoupling-applications-on-amazon-eks-using-kafka-with-sasl-scram-48c340e1ffe9) Securely decoupling Go-based microservices on Amazon EKS using Amazon MSK with IRSA, SASL/SCRAM, and data encryption
+- [medium: Running Kafka in Kubernetes, Part 1: Why we migrated our Kafka clusters to Kubernetes](https://medium.com/transferwise-engineering/running-kafka-in-kubernetes-part-1-why-we-migrated-our-kafka-clusters-to-kubernetes-722101a2e751) At Wise, we chose to migrate our Apache Kafka clusters, previously running on Amazon Web Services (AWS) EC2 instances, into a multi-cluster Kubernetes setup.
+This article is the first part of a two-part series aiming to outline the motivations behind this choice and the challenges we faced.

 #### Strimzi kubernetes operator for apache kafka
 - [strimzi.io](https://strimzi.io/)